Black Mafia Family: BMF Entertainment

 In the 2000s, Demetrius Flenory established BMF Entertainment as a promotion agency and record label for hip-hop music.
 The Flenory brothers were already known to associate with numerous high-profile hip-hop artists including Sean Combs, Trina, T.I., Jay-Z, Young Jeezy and Fabolous.
 Demetrius founded BMF Entertainment as a front organization for money laundering the cash generated by the cocaine distribution network but was also an attempt to create a legitimate business and legal source of income.
 Around this time, the Flenory organization formally adopted the name "Black Mafia Family" after previously being unnamed.

-In 2005, Bleu Da Vinci's album, World Is BMF's, was nominated for a Source Award.
+In 2005, Bleu DaVinci's album, World Is BMF's, was nominated for a Source Award.
 BMF appeared in numerous underground hip-hop DVD magazines, most notably several issues of S.M.A.C.K. and The Come Up.
 The organization's most highly visible appearance was in a full-length DVD produced by The Raw Report, which gave a detailed inside look at their movement.
 The DVD was featured in Vibes cover article on BMF in May 2006.
-It received wide acclaim from DJs for the Soundsmith Productions produced song "Streets on Lock", headed by BMF affiliate Bleu Davinci and featuring Fabolous and Young Jeezy.
+It received wide acclaim from DJs for the Soundsmith Productions produced song "Streets on Lock", headed by BMF affiliate Bleu DaVinci and featuring Fabolous and Young Jeezy.
 A music video was later produced for the single, though it was never released to networks.

 Creative Loafing senior editor Mara Shalhoup wrote a three-part series about the Black Mafia Family entitled Hip-Hop's Shadowy Empire, which was the first in-depth report on the organization.
 Shalhoup's book on the organization, BMF: The Rise and Fall of Big Meech and the Black Mafia Family, was published in March 2005.